JulioG927/optimization-umg/README.md

-# optimization-umg
+# Welcome to the class of optimization at UMG
-This is the repository for Optimization Class at UMG 2023
+In this repository you can find the related homeworks and activities of the lecture